The Association of the Oldest Inhabitants of D.C.

 AOI Provides On-line Audio & Video of Luncheon Talks

-Since 1999, audio cassette recordings of AOI's monthly luncheons have been filed in our archive (MS422) at the Historical Society of Washington, D.C.
+Since 1999, audio cassette recordings of AOI's monthly luncheons have been filed in our archive (MS422) at the Historical Society of Washington, D.C., now the DC History Center.
 Beginning with the February 2016 luncheon we have been capturing our business meetings, announcements and featured speakers in digital form.
 These 60-90 minute files will be aggregated, burned to a CD/DVD or other archival media and placed on file at the Historical Society at the end of the calendar year.
 We realize that taking this approach, we may be delaying access to these talks.
 While we do not have statistics to support the use of these audio files in the past, we do not want to place at a disadvantage anyone who would like access to the talks in the mean time.
 So, we are providing the audio portion -- and now Zoom or videos as of 2021 -- of the monthly luncheons here on our web site so they might be enjoyed by those unable to attend or by others who may want to use components of the talks in their research.
 If any of the contents is used or quoted in published works, essays or blogs, please give proper credit to both the speakers and the AOI of DC.

 We would be interested in any feedback, concerns or questions regarding this new feature.
 Email your feedback via our Contact Us form.